 Get any broken windows repaired, replace items like televisions that were stolen, and put your furniture and belongings back where they should be.

 Alternatively, some people take the situation as an opportunity to repaint and redecorate, erasing any reminders of the damage caused by the burglary.
 Everyone is different, but the most important thing is to get working on repairing the damage as quickly as possible.

 4) Install a Security System

-When you feel like you’re ready to live in your home again, the final step in moving forward is to install a security system that will monitor your home for you.
+When you feel like you’re ready to live in your home again, the final step in moving forward is to install a security system that you can monitor from your phone.

 A burglar can cost you more than physical goods.
 No matter how hopeless it may feel now, you can feel safe again.
 Replacing your locks, taking a vacation, repair your home and install a home security system are four things you can do to feel safe again.